Natborks/image-resizor/readme.md

 # Dockerised MicroService for Image Upload and Resizing.
 Takes image in parameters, and resizes.
 Height and width should be between 1 and 1000.
+Image size should be less than 2mb

 ### Prerequisites
 A Web Browser and Internet Access.

 ## How to Use
 ### Method ```GET```
 Url: https://baseurl/api/dowload{filename}